 In addition, in most browsers you can reload a page while overriding the cache.
 For example, you can use Ctrl-F5 in Firefox or Internet Explorer, or Shift-F5 in Google Chrome.

 Automation Network

 Configuration

-Select Automation Network/Configuration to Auto Configure the AN-X or to send a configuration file to the AN-X.
+Select Automation Network/Configuration to Auto Config the AN-X or to send RIO or Ethernet/IP configuration files to the AN-X.